Posted on

 Taking care of your service dog in the summer, however, can sometimes be a challenge.
 As temperatures start to rise, our canine friends can find the heat, sun, and humidity hard to cope with.
 Just like humans, dogs can suffer from dehydration, skin problems, and even heat stroke.

-People with Service Dogs and ESA’s need to take extra special care as our canine partners often work long hours, are constantly alert, and do complex activities all day long.
+People with Service Dogs need to take extra special care as our canine partners often work long hours, are constantly alert, and do complex activities all day long.
 We know how cranky we can get when it’s hot – and we’re not wearing a fur coat!
+While summer is a great opportunity to get outside, exercise and enjoy the world, we also need to be aware of the risks.
+How can we take care of our service dogs when the temperatures soar?

 How Dogs Keep Cool Naturally